yashkhokhar28/DP-300-Azure-Database-Administrator-Associate-Guide/6 - Plan and implement a high availability and disaster recovery environment.md

   - Regional data center outage.
   - App migration corrupts data.
 - **Impact**: Without backups, data loss can lead to lost revenue, compliance violations, and customer dissatisfaction.

+### Recommend a Database Backup and Restore Strategy

+Choose based on workload, RPO/RTO, and automation needs.

+- **Azure Backup for SQL VMs**: Full VM backups including disks via VSS (Volume Shadow Copy Service); restore to point-in-time; store in Recovery Services Vault.
+- **Manual Backup**: Schedule via tools for specific databases; backup to attached disks or network shares.
+- **Automated Backup**: Regular full/differential/log backups; ensures low RPO with transaction logs.
+- **Backup/Restore to Blob Storage**: Direct to Azure Blob for cost-effective, geo-redundant storage.

+Real-world example: A media streaming service recommends automated backups for Azure SQL Database to meet RPO of 5 minutes, using Azure Backup for VMs in hybrid setups.
+For restores, they plan point-in-time to recover from accidental deletions, like a content catalog error during updates.

 ### IaaS Backup Options (SQL Server on VMs)